Yash094/Memer-API/README.md

 ## Features

 - Super simple and easy to use.
-- More than 50+ methods
+- More than 50+ methods.
+Yay 🎉
 - Easy to Implement.
 - Great support and flexible.